naman-2002/Optimal-locator-of-warehouses-given-client-locations/README.md

-# optimal locator of warehouse given client locations
+# Optimal locator of warehouse given client locations

 I'm excited to share my latest project: Optimal locator of warehouse given client locations I have developed a website where you can input the coordinates of your clients in the shown map and provide the no. of needed storehouse/warehouse, and it will provide you with the optimized location for the storehouses.